galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 {: .question}

-The filtered distributions are what we expect a well filtered and normalised dataset to resemble: a count matrix with all observations having roughly the same number of transcripts, but distributed differently across different sets of common features.
+The filtered distributions are what we expect a nicely filtered and normalised dataset to look like, i.e. a count matrix with all observations having roughly the same number of transcripts, but distributed differently across different sets of common features.
 With this we can now perform initial clustering to see whether we can cluster any of our cells into distinct cell types.

-# Clustering Cells
+# Normalising and Clustering Cells

-Clustering is one of the most crucial stages in the analysis after normalisation, that groups or categorises cells based on their similarity.
+Normalisation permits the comparison of different samples by refactoring out uninformative variability relating to the size of sample, and other sources of unwanted variability.
+Clustering is one of the most crucial stages in the analysis after normalisation, which groups or categorises cells based on their similarity.

-There are two approaches to the analysis:

-* *Naive Approach*, which assumes that the data contains only the biologically relevant information that we wish to cluster, and that rare cell subtypes have not been filtered out.

-* *Refined Approach*, which takes into account that there may be some technical noise and unwanted sources of technological or biological variability in the data that needs to be accounted for.
+The effectiveness of the clustering relies on the effectiveness of the normalisation, and the ideal method to normalise single cell RNA-seq data is still a hot topic in the field.
+There are two main reasons normalisation is not a straightforward process, and they relate to two potential sources of uncertainty: technological and biological variability.

 ## Biological Variation

 ![Sources of variation]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_cellcycle.svg %} "Sources of unwanted biological variation: (Left) Transcriptional Bursting, and (Right) Cell-cycle Variation")

-Transcriptional bursting is a stochastic model for the transcription process in a cell, where transcription does not occur as a smooth or continuous process but occurs in spontaneous and discrete 'bursts' thought to be only loosely assosciated with chromatin conformation/availability.
+Transcriptional bursting is a stochastic model for the transcription process in a cell, where transcription does not occur as a smooth or continuous process but occurs in spontaneous and discrete 'bursts' thought to be only loosely associated with chromatin conformation/availability.
 It is an effect that is not seen in bulk RNA-seq due to the smoothing effect of measuring average gene expression across a tissue.
 However, the effect is more pronounced in single-cell and it is hard to model against.

 On the other hand, cell-cycle variation is well defined and can be modelled against.
 As the cell grows from the G1 to the M phase, the amount of mRNA transcribed grows with it, meaning that cells in the later stages of their cycle are more likely to produce more transcripts of a given gene than a cell of the same type in the earlier stages of its cycle.
-Such differences can give false variation that would cluster two cells of the same type but at different time-points seperately.
-Fortunately, there are a well-defined set of genes whose expression is known to covary with the cell-cycle, and thus this effect can be modelled out.
+Such differences can give false variation that would cluster two cells of the same type but at different time-points separately.
+Fortunately, there are a well-defined set of genes whose expression is known to co-vary with the cell-cycle, and thus this effect can be modelled out.

 ## Technical Variation